How to Be a Professional Programmer

 Productivity can also be higher, as programmers working in pairs are not going to check social networks, personal e-mails, or surf the web during office hours.
 However, pair programming can also be ineffective in some situations, for example, if one programmer is less experienced than the other, or if the pair of programmers constantly argues and does not function as a team.

 Source code control systems, or versioning systems, are an essential tool for teams of programmers.
-These systems keep track of all changes to the source code, where all change sets can be described and given meaning.
+These systems keep track of all changes to the source code, where all change`s can be described and given meaning.
 Changes to the code can also be undone, making sure the functionality of the code is not lost by allowing developers to revert to a previous source code version.